natebennett1/Ark.CV/README.md

 2. **Configure Your Pipeline**:
   - Use the provided config file: `configs/wells_dam_test.json`
   - Or create your own config file based on the template
-  - In either case, make sure to update paths for your model weights and input video:
+  - In either case, make sure to update paths for your model weights and input video, and also the location and date string:
     ```json
     {
       "model": {
         "model_path": "path\to\your\weights.pt"
       },
       "io": {
-        "video_path": "path\to\your\video.mp4"
+        "video_path": "path\to\your\video.mp4",
+        "location": "location",
+        "date_str": "YYYY-MM-DD"
       }
     }
     ```